partheseas/oui/Readme.md

 - If you want a container element *with* padding, use `<section>`
 - If you want a container element *without* padding, use `<div>`
-- Oui frequently tries to use tasteful transparency so that things such as buttons always match the color of your app.
-If I have failed and it looks terrible under
+- Oui frequently tries to use tasteful transparency so that things such as buttons and text input always match the context they're in.
+If I have failed and it looks utterly terrible under reasonable circumstances, please tell me!
 - I have tried to make customization easy by naming the variables verbosely and grouping them together at the top.